-Raw uncertainty estimates in Helmholtz/eikonal tomography are usually underestimated (e.g. Lin et al., 2009) for two reasons: individual measurements at particular locations and periods are not entirely independent (Shen et al., 2015).
+Raw uncertainty estimates in Helmholtz/eikonal tomography are usually underestimated (e.g. Lin et al. 2009) for two reasons: individual measurements at particular locations and periods are not entirely independent (Shen et al. 2015).
 Following Xie et al. (2015) and Lin et al. (2009), the uncertainties in the isotropic maps are scaled up (by a factor of 2 in this study) to encompass the differences between the ambient noise and earthquake tomography maps.
 Shen et al. (2015) describe and document this process in detail, and assimilate the measurements we obtain in their study.
-These measurements, therefore, have been included in the reference model China 2015.
+These measurements, therefore, have been included in the reference model China_2015.

-2.3.2 Ambient noise tomography (ANT)
+2.3.2 Ambient noise tomography

-We assimilate group and phase velocity measurements from ambient noise tomography (from 8 sec to 50 sec period) from the earlier study of Shen et al. (2015).
-These data are the basis for the reference model China\2015.
-This study applied the straight ray tomography method of Barmin et al. (2001) to produce isotropic Rayleigh wave group and phase velocity maps on a $0.5^{\circ} \times 0.5^{\circ}$ grid that extends well outside our study area.
-Examples of Rayleigh wave phase velocity maps are presented in Figure 5 at periods of 10 sec, 20 sec, 30 sec, and 40 sec from ambient noise tomography as well as at 40 sec from earthquake tomography.
+We assimilate group and phase velocity measurements from ambient noise tomography (from 8 to 50 s period) from the earlier study of Shen et~al.~(2015).
+These data are the basis for the reference model China_2015.
+This study applied the straight ray tomography method of Barmin et~al.~(2001) to produce isotropic Rayleigh wave group and phase velocity maps on a $0.5^{\circ} \times 0.5^{\circ}$ grid that extends well outside our study area.
+Examples of Rayleigh wave phase velocity maps are presented in Fig. 5 at periods of 10, 20, 30 and 40 s from ambient noise tomography as well as at 40 s from earthquake tomography.
 The ambient noise maps extend throughout China.

 Azimuthal anisotropy was estimated simultaneously to minimize anisotropic bias in the dispersion maps.
-Uncertainties were estimated based on Helmholtz/eikonal tomography with extension to areas where these methods were not applied based on lateral resolution.